NJ2020/Image-Compositing/README.md

 ## Motivation

-*One can think of many potential use cases of it, but I would like to state few, which I can think off the top of the head.
-We can do all the things mentioned below in Photoshop, but that would require a lot of manual labor and large computations.*
+*One can think of many potential use cases of it, but I would like to state few which I can think off, the top of my head.
+We all can do these things mentioned below in Photoshop but that would require a lot of manual labor, and considerable inference time.*

-> **1)** People can create and share their memories just like a collage for their **personal use.**
+> - People can create and share their memories just like a collage for their **personal use.**

-> **2) Anime industry** can use it to create CGI scenes by skipping the intermediate step of 3D rendering of an object.
+> - **Anime industry** can use it to create CGI scenes by skipping the intermediate step of the 3D rendering of an object.

 ## Problem Breakdown
 The exciting part about the project was that neither has this Image to Image translation problem been explored much by Deep Learning